GCRagnarok/SDL2GameEngine/README.md

 # SDL2GameEngine

 ## Overview
-2D game engine utilizing an entity component system.
+2D game engine utilising an entity component system.
 Built with C++ and SDL2.

 ## Prerequisites
 - CMake 3.10 or higher